 Avocados might be everywhere right now, but this trendy green fruit really is a nutritional powerhouse.

-Avocados make a tasty addition to sandwiches and salads, and they’re delicious on toast or in dips like guacamole.
+Avocados make a tasty addition to sandwiches and salads, or in dips like guacamole.
 For more ideas, check out Delish’s list of avocado recipes.

 3. Broccoli